 Trees are beautiful to look at, fun to climb and lovely to sit under when you need some shade.
 But most importantly, trees provide the life-giving oxygen that all life on earth needs to survive.
-That’s why it’s so important to monitor your trees for tree disease symptoms.
+That’s why it’s so important to monitor your trees for tree disease symptoms and contact a tree service such as Safari Tree before disease sets in.
 Once an infection takes hold, if not properly treated, your trees may need to be removed.
-Safari Tree takes Michigan tree disease control issues seriously so we have compiled this guide so that you can learn the warning signs and keep your trees happy and healthy.
+Safari Tree, Michigan’s premiere tree care experts takes Michigan tree disease and tree fungus treatment issues seriously so we have compiled this guide so that you can learn the warning signs and keep your trees happy and healthy.

 Check the Bark